ZenabG/MobileTesting/README.md

 ## Project hierarchy

-* **src/main/java** : Consists of 1 package -
+* **src/main/java** : Consists of 2 packages -

+    1. **base :** It has 2 java classes defined below
+        * AppiumConstants : Java constants class with app package name, app activity name
+        * AppiumSetUp : Appium setup to set desired capabilities, start the appium server programmatically and stop the server when test is completed

-   1. **pages :** It consists of 4 java classes defined below
+    2. **pages :** It consists of 4 java classes defined below

         * AddTaskPage : Mobile locators and page methods for adding a new task page.
         * MenuPage : Mobile locators and page methods for hamburger menu page
         * StatisticsPage : Mobile locators and page methods for statistics of active and completed tasks page.
         * TaskHomePage : Mobile locators and page methods for home page of the TODO app

-* **src/test/java** : Consists of 2 packages -
+* **src/test/java** : Consists of 1 package -

-   1. **base :** It has 2 java classes defined below
-        * AppiumConstants : Java constants class with appium capabilities (Modify this class to run the tests in your system using your favorite android mobile!)
-        * AppiumSetUp : Appium setup to set desired capabilities, start the appium server programmatically and stop the server when test is completed

-   2. **functionalTests :** It consists of TestNG class with the TODO app UI test.
+    1. **e2eTests :** It consists of TestNG class with the TODO app UI test.

+        * TestTaskList : TestNG class with 3 test methods to test the functionality of the TODO app.
+            * testAddTask : Test to add a new task in the TODO app
+            * testCompleteTask : Test to complete a task in the TODO app
+            * testDeleteTask : Test to delete a task in the TODO app

 * **Appium_server_logs :** This folder has the appium server logs file generated after each test run

 ## Test reports